 OPTIONAL You can also copy this Google slides presentation to your own classroom if you’d rather modify the explanation for your own lecture.
 The slides can also be printed out and sent home with students who do not have Internet access.

 You can view your students’ progress on mastering these standards by viewing your teacher reports.
-AzTech: The Story Begins links can be found on this reports page.
+The link to the teacher dashboard for AzTech: Meet the Maya student reports can be found on this page.
 You should have received a password during the Growing Math training.